-Scarlett turned two, June 15th and I chose to have her party at a local play facility called Rochester Play.
+My youngest daughter turned two, June 15th and I chose to have her party at a local play facility.
 The interior play structures were built to look like a forest, including tree stumps, mushrooms, and bears all along the building!
 So what better theme for a girly girl in the forest than a Fairy Garden?!

 Throughout this post you will find direct links to purchase the items that have been featured!

 I was able to rent the entire facility and have it open only to our guests!

 Using some props of my own from home, I took in a pretty play tent, some large floor pillows that look like flowers, and a fun hopscotch mat.
 All items I already owned and use in my daughters’ playroom! ( I will get around to sharing photos of it!)